 Writing Practice & Study

-Our MLitt in Writing Practice and Study is like no other available in the UK.
-Small, bespoke and intimate, it offers you an experience that gets you writing from week one and has you feeling like a "real" writer from the very start of your course.
+Our MLitt in Writing Practice and Study is like no other Creative Writing course in the UK.
+Small, bespoke and intimate, it offers you an experience that gets you writing from week one and has you feeling like a "real" writer from the very start.

 Why study Writing Practice & Study at Dundee?